-Pat Mikesch enters his third season as Head Coach/GM of the Green Bay Gamblers.
+Pat Mikesch enters his fourth season as Head Coach/General Manager of the Green Bay Gamblers.
 He is the seventh head coach/GM in the history of the franchise.

-Last season under Mikesch, the Gamblers finished with the second best regular season record (37-16-4) in the 17-team United States Hockey League.
+Mikesch led the Gamblers to the second best regular season record (37-16-4) in the 17-team United States Hockey League during the 2015-2016 season.
 The Resch Center provided quite an advantage, as the Gamblers finished with a league best 23-5-2 record on their home ice.
 Individually, goaltender Adam Huska set a USHL record for goals against average (1.82).
 Huska was also tops among all USHL goaltenders in save percentage (.931).
-In June, defenseman Andrew Peeke became the 47th player in team history to be drafted as the Columbus Blue Jackets selected the Parkland, FL native in the second round (34th overall) of the NHL Draft.
+Defenseman Andrew Peeke was drafted by the Columbus Blue Jackets in the second round (34th overall) of the 2016 NHL Draft.
 Peeke was also named the 2016 USHL Scholar Athlete of the Year and to the 2016 USHL All-Rookie First Team.

 From 2011 to 2014, Mikesch served as the team’s Associate Head Coach and Director of Player Personnel .
 In his first year, Mikesch was instrumental in leading the Gamblers to both the Anderson and Clark Cups, never losing consecutive games throughout the regular season or playoffs.
 The team’s regular season mark of 47-9-4 set a USHL Tier 1 record for wins in a season, fewest loses, points in a season (98), and road victories in a season (25).
 The team also made history at the annual NHL Draft as Jordan Schmaltz became the second Gambler, joining Blake Wheeler (Phoenix Coytoes/2004) to be drafted in the first round (St. Louis Blues 25th overall).
 At the 2014 NHL Draft, Jordan’s brother Nick, who played two seasons in Green Bay (2012-14) was selected in the first round by the Chicago Blackhawks.